12shubham1/ats_puzzle/README.md

 Time permitting, future work recommended is as follows:
 1) Utilize parallel compute in python (or other languages) to increase number of simulations for ants.
 2) Write unit tests for all code.
+3) Perform further validation, especially for ants, to check validity of simulations e.g. rules are being correctly applied.
+Unit, integration and regression tests will ensure this is achieved.